Strep throat is a disease that causes a sore throat (pharyngitis). It is an infection with a germ called Group A Streptococcus bacteria.

-Call if you develop the symptoms of strep throat.
-Also, call if you are being treated for strep throat and are not feeling better within 24 - 48 hours.
+Call if you or your child develops the symptoms of strep throat.
+Also, call if symptoms do not get better within 24 - 48 hours of starting treatment.

-Most people with strep are contagious until they have been on antibiotics 24 - 48 hours.
+Most people with strep can spread the infection to others until they have been on antibiotics for 24 - 48 hours.
 They should stay home from school, daycare, or work until they have been on antibiotics for at least a day.

-Get a new toothbrush after you are no longer contagious, but before finishing the antibiotics.
-Otherwise the bacteria can live in the toothbrush and re-infect you when the antibiotics are done.
+Get a new toothbrush after two or three days, but before finishing the antibiotics.
+Otherwise, the bacteria can live on the toothbrush and re-infect you when the antibiotics are done.
 Also, keep your family's toothbrushes and utensils separate, unless they have been washed.